maglianim/angular-typed-forms/src/docs/article.md

 ---
 ---

-_description of the form after the full process of migration with both formGroup and formBuilder and how angular leverages typescript's type inference._

 ### Form declaration: a common oversight - TODO
 _description of the type loss when a typed form is wrongly declared (show untyped, inline-typed, custom type)._